 Unitarian Universalists have desired to have diverse and multicultural congregations for decades.
 As we know, true diversity is uncommon because the vast majority of our congregations have cultural norms that are White, and primarily White Anglo-Saxon Protestant (WASP).
 White UUs have been slowly developing their awareness of racism—not just in its overt, Jim Crow and White Supremacist (e.g., KKK) forms—but in its more insidious forms of institutional racism, micro-aggressions, and the like.

-We invite congregational leaders to better understand how the norm of “Whiteness” affects our ability to be a spiritual home for those who don't represent historical UU cultural norms.
-We invite leaders to develop the sensibilities and skills that will enable them show up meaningfully and authentically for racial justice.
+We invite white congregational leaders to better understand how the norm of “Whiteness” affects our ability to be a spiritual home for those who don't represent historical UU cultural norms.
+We invite white leaders to develop the sensibilities and skills that will enable them show up meaningfully and authentically for racial justice.
 Here are a few resources that we hope will be helpful:

 The Back Story: Our Denominational and National History